 Our research interests are broad and the list below is not exhaustive.

 The interplay between current ecological processes, such as species sorting and community assembly, and evolutionary contingencies is a key eco-evolutionary question.
 The regional pool of extant species, and the corresponding distribution of phenotypes in trait-space, is defined by the evolutionary history of the constituent species.
 This project attempts to find general rules for how biological diversity emerges from the combination of ecological filtering and historical contingencies.
-The theoretical work is complemented by two experimental studies - one on extremely speciose marine bacterial communities, and one on highly specialized bird communities in Neotropical low-land rainforests.
+The theoretical work is complemented by two experimental studies - one on extremely speciose marine bacterial communities, and one on highly specialised bird communities in Neotropical low-land rainforests.

 The main objective of this project is to gain a mechanistic and predictive understanding of the ecological effects of climate change and variability at the population level.
 More specifically we intend to develop theory to guide our thinking about (i) how individuals should respond to climate change in terms of timing of seasonal events, (ii) how the timing per se map to demography, and (iii) the consequences for population dynamics.